rust-lang/book/src/ch10-01-syntax.md

 Note that we have to declare `T` just after `impl`, so that we can use it when we specify that we're implementing methods on the type `Point<T>`.

-Another way to use generics in methods is with parameters and return types of the methods that don't have to be the same as the generic types in the type we're implementing methods on.
+Generic type parameters in a struct definition aren't always the same generic type parameters you want to use in that struct's method signatures.
 Listing 10-10 has a struct `A<T>` that holds a value of type `Option<T>`, and the struct `A` has one method defined on it, named `some_if_i_have_some`.
 This example is a little silly and not very useful, but will fit our purposes for demonstrating how generics in struct fields and method signatures interact.

 The method `some_if_i_have_some` takes a value of a different generic type `U` and returns an `Option<U>` based on whether the data in the `value` field of